Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

         }

         # puglife.server : any name with .server is fine
-        # hello-2 : your namespace that tidbcluster will be allocate in $cluster2
+        # hello-2 : your namespace that tidbcluster will be allocated in $cluster2
-        # 20.205.255.74 : External Ip from cluster 2
+        # 20.205.255.74 : External DNS IP from cluster 2

 </details>